HL7/cql/input/pages/04-logicalspecification.md

 The Greater operator is defined for the Integer, Long, Decimal, String, Date, DateTime, Time, and Quantity types.

 > Note that relative ratio comparisons are not directly supported due to the variance of uses within healthcare.
-See the discussion in <<02-authorsguide.adoc#ratio-operators,Ratio Operators>> for more information.
+See the discussion in [Ratio Operators](02-authorsguide.adoc#ratio-operators) for more information.
 {: .note-info}

 ### GreaterOrEqual